[HISTORY: Adopted by the Levy Court of Kent County 5-13-2003 by Ord. No. 03-10. Amendments noted where applicable.]

 [Added 4-28-2009 by Ord.
 No. 09-05]

-All eligible covered employees in covered employment hired after the adoption of this subsection shall contribute 3% of base salary on a pre-tax basis in excess of $6,000 payable by payroll deduction over the normal pay periods in a fiscal year, or part thereof, toward their pension benefit.
+All eligible covered employees in covered employment hired between December 21, 2010, and December 31, 2019, shall contribute 3% of base salary on a pre-tax basis in excess of $6,000 payable by payroll deduction over the normal pay periods in a fiscal year, or part thereof, toward their pension benefit.

 Employees serving in active duty as a member of the National Guard or military reserve shall not be required to contribute toward their pension benefit for any period of military service encompassing a full month when no hours of work are performed directly on behalf of the County.
 Such contribution waiver shall not reduce any future pension benefit for the affected employee.